WESTLAND PLACE 2025

 choir, vocal tract organ and vocal tract sliders [5’]

-Westland Place was created in collaboration with the Shout at Cancer Choir through a lyric-writing workshop that drew on personal stories, shared reflections and the group’s powerful sense of community.
+The song itself was composed in collaboration with the Shout at Cancer Choir through a lyric-writing workshop that drew on personal stories, shared reflections and the group’s powerful sense of community.
 Together we shaped the words to reflect experiences of identity, change and connection through voice.

 The piece takes inspiration from the Sacred Harp singing tradition, known for its raw harmonies, communal focus and inclusive spirit.
 Like Sacred Harp, this choir values participation over perfection — each voice, however changed, is essential to the whole.